Monday, September 7, 2015

 It was a big wedding day though with lots of decorated cars about.

 Renovation has only recently been completed.
 And yes, today there was a bride and a wedding underway!
-How many churches do you need to see in an old town anyway?
+How many churches do you expect to see in an historic old town anyway?
 Oh yes, Vilnius is known as the City of Churches….

 St Casmire's